grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

    - `extensionPointId` *required* - the unique identifier of the extension point you would like to extend.
    - `title` *required* - used to display your extension at the extension point.
    - `description` *required* - short description of what your extension does.
-   - `path` - a path within your app plugin where you would like to navigate the user when he/she click the extension.
+   - `path` - a path within your app plugin where you would like to send users when they click the extension.
-   - `onClick` - a callback that should be triggered when the user click the extension.
+   - `onClick` - a callback that should be triggered when the user clicks the extension.
    - `category` - a category that we should use to group your extension with other extensions.
    - `icon` - an icon that should be used while displaying your extension.
-   - `configure` - a function that will be called prior to displaying the extension which enables you to dynamically change/hide your extension depending on the context.
+   - `configure` - a function that is called prior to displaying the extension which enables you to dynamically change or hide your extension depending on its context.

 ::: note

-One of `path` or `onClick` is required.
-Otherwise the extension will be hidden due to incorrect configuration.
+Use either `path` or `onClick` (one is required).
+Otherwise, the extension will be hidden.

 :::

 ### Example: Add a regular link

-In the example below we are adding an extension link to the Grafana dashboard panel menu.
-When the user clicks the menu item "Go to basic app" he/she will be navigated to `/a/myorg-basic-app/one`.
+In the following example, we add an extension link to the Grafana dashboard panel menu.
+When the user clicks "Go to basic app," they are sent to `/a/myorg-basic-app/one`.

 ```typescript
 new AppPlugin().configureExtensionLink({